 A permit may not be issued if the address is part of a large development with off street parking.

 In some circumstances parking permits will not be issued to residents of specific properties.
-These are generally dwellings with no or limited off street parking where ESCC (East Sussex County Council) has advised the planning authorities that should planning permission be granted for those dwellings no or restricted permits will be issued by ESCC.
+These are generally dwellings with no or limited off street parking where ESCC (East Sussex County Council) has advised the planning authorities that, in the event that planning permission is granted for those dwellings, no or restricted permits will be issued by ESCC.
 The Traffic Regulation Order may include a clause to this effect.
 It is necessary to have such a clause to better manage increasing on street parking demand that would otherwise result from development that does not provide for adequate parking facilities.